 Structured PhD / M Ed in Literacy Education

-*Please note a strong interest/background in literacy education is a requirement.
+*Please note a strong interest/background in literacy education is a firm requirement.

 The Department of Language and Literacy Education, Mary Immaculate College is pleased to announce an Structured PhD/M Ed in Literacy Education in response to recommendations for high quality professional development in effective literacy instructional practice in recent policy reports at national level including the National Strategy for Literacy and Numeracy 2011-2020, Cosán 2016, Action Plan for Education 2017 and DEIS 2017.

 Although MIC is currently closed due to the COVID-19 crisis, applications for Structured PhD in Literacy Education are continuing to be administered remotely.
 Therefore, ple ase proceed with all planned applications as per the usual process.